aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 In this case the ideal gas method and the isentropic expansion factor method bracket the more exact method of solving the energy balance directly.

 As it is written, this method would need to be modified to allow for non-choked flow.
-This is done by eliminating the assumption $u_t = c_t$ and instead finding the conditions which maximize $G_t$ (while still satisfying the energy balance).
+This is done by eliminating the assumption $u_t = c_t$ and instead finding the conditions which maximize $G_t$ (subject to the constraints of the entropy balance and the enthalpy balance).
 This will arrive at the same solution, in the case of choked flow, but with a little more effort.

 ## Direct Integration